arav-dhoot/SpectaColr/README.md

 # Spectacolr
- This is a website about a app SpectaColr, which was created by friend, Atiksh.
-This webiste provides details about the app and other information such as how to operate the application.
+ This is a website about an Android-based application, SpectaColr, which was co-created by friend, Atiksh and me.
+SpectaColr is an application that aims to aid the color-blind.
+This website serves as a landing page for the app and is an information hub for the application.

+ Edit: The app is no longer on the Google App Store.